alle0017/sticker/README.md

 # sticker 🦙
 Simple html compiler for component syntax.
-No shadow dom generation nor particular type of rendering.
-Simple static html generation.
+Simple static html generation. i suggest to use "inline html" on vscode as extension to improve dev experience.

 ## BASIC USAGE